Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Introduction

 To address such challenges, in this paper, we propose a novel technique, termed \textit{probabilistic invariance}.
 This technique is inspired by set invariance, but it defines invariance on the probability space, rather than on the state space.
-In particular, the probabilistic invariance technique allows one to efficiently evaluate probability about scenarios of long-term trajectories, such as probabilistic reachability.
-As such, this technique inherits the computational efficiency of the invariance-based approaches and the long-term guarantees of the reachability-based approaches.
+This technique inherits the computational efficiency of the invariance-based approaches and the long-term guarantees of the reachability-based approaches.
 An infinitesimal future trajectory of a stochastic dynamical system provides little information about its future invariant sets on the state space.
 In comparison, our key insight is that its probabilistic analog, namely an infinitesimal future value of a long-term probability, does provide explicit computable information about invariant sets in the space of probability values.
-Building upon this insight, we characterize myopic conditions that can ensure conditions on long-term probability at all times.